SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

-.. http:post:: /v1/subjects
+.. http:post:: /v1/persons
-    :synopsis: Insert one encounter and generate ID for both the subject and the encounter
+    :synopsis: Insert one encounter and generate ID for both the person and the encounter

-    **Insert one encounter and generate ID for both the subject and the encounter**
+    **Insert one encounter and generate ID for both the person and the encounter**

     :query string transactionId:
         The id of the transaction